varunmaitreya/Tutorials/Tutorial 3/Tutorial3.md

 	* Update: Sets the position stored in the corresponding key frame to the actual position of the object.
 	* Apply: Moves the object to the position stored in the key frame.
 	* Delete: Removes the key frame from the animation.
+You may have also noticed the text field at each key frame.
+Till now it seems to number the key frames, but it is actually used for timing.
+In our case the first key frame has the time 0, the second has the time 1.
+This means that the first key frame is executed before the second and the animation between the two key frames lasts one unit of time.
+The length of a time unit can be influenced by the speed sliders of the key frame animation and the animator described later.
+If you set both to one, one time unit is equal to one second.
+If you set one to two, one time unit takes two seconds.
+With help of the text field you can change the timing and the order of the key frames.
+You can make the first key frame start after some time and alter the time that is spend to animate between two key frames.
 We want to let the forklift drive one time around the production line.
 So now we need to alter the orientation of the forklift.
 Turn it by 90 degrees to the left or right (depending on if you want to drive clockwise or counterclockwise).